-"How do we structure and position our agronomy business model, sales model, and sales positions to align with the needs and expectations of growers who are expanding acres, while continuing to maintain strong relationships with our current customers who are primarily traditional growers?”
+"How do we structure and position our ag business model, sales model, and sales positions to align with the needs and expectations of growers who are expanding, while continuing to maintain strong relationships with our current customers who are primarily traditional farmers?”

-Challenges are facing the agronomy industry.
+Challenges are facing the ag industry.
 It is critical to evaluate, rethink, and align your business to meet those challenges.
 Significant business may be lost if appropriate changes are not made.

 Consider the following three specific strategies that are critical to grow your business.

-Grower Segmentation: Typically, there are 3 grower segments: Traditional, Progressive, and Transactional.
-The Progressive grower segment makes ROI type decisions, is willing to try new products and services, and wants customized solutions at competitive pricing.
+Farmer Segmentation: Typically, there are 3 grower segments: Traditional, Progressive, and Transactional.
+The Progressive farmer segment makes ROI type decisions, is willing to try new products and services, and wants customized solutions at competitive pricing.
 It is important to target much of the time and effort towards the segment.

-Data-Driven Decisions: Growers have so much more to deal with these days, from markets to regulations and having to spend more time figuring out how to make a profit, or more accurately, how to avoid a loss.
-With that, they need or demand better data-driven digital technology insights to help them make better decisions on each of their fields.
+Data-Driven Decisions: Farmers have so much more to deal with these days, from markets to regulations and having to spend more time figuring out how to make a profit, or more accurately, how to avoid a loss.
+With that, they need or demand better data-driven digital technology insights to help them make better decisions for their farming operations.
 They need more than "creating pretty maps" of data to more insightful recommendations drawn from the data.

-There are Five Key Actions we believe are necessary to minimize erosion of sales and profits and to position your agronomy businesses for growth and prosperity in the future.
+There are Five Key Actions we believe are necessary to minimize erosion of sales and profits and to position your ag businesses for growth and prosperity in the future.
 Click on each of the informational interviews to learn more. d>